veerbeek/agents/README.md

-### Code for: Using Generative Agents to Create Tip Sheets for Investigative Data Reporting
+# Code and prompts for "Using Generative Agents to Create Tip Sheets for Investigative Data Reporting"

 To run the agents pipeline: